Life Cycle Management in Microsoft Teams:

 From Start to Finish

 While Microsoft Teams adoption is improving day-to-day efficiency, it also means that companies are faced with a surge in the volume of information passing through Teams – involving consequences for IT Teams with a time-consuming follow-up and an information overload for employees – involving a necessary life cycle management.
 For those that aren’t prepared with a Microsoft Teams governance plan, this can quickly lead to an uncontrolled teams sprawl and disorganization that hinders productivity.
 The best solution is to stay on top of governance before it becomes an issue – which requires managing the Teams life cycle properly and putting management processes in place.
-Powell Teams helps IT departments to define and set Microsoft Teams governance and manage the team’s life cycle during the 3 phases – departure, ongoing phase, and end-of-life:
+Powell Governance helps IT departments to define and set Microsoft Teams governance and manage the team’s life cycle during the 3 phases – departure, ongoing phase, and end-of-life:

 The Typical Lifecycle of a Team